JackDca/Mailpilewiki/FAQ-Feature-Requests.md

 Yes, once POP & IMAP is implemented we will support this feature.

-### Have the option to auto port forward using NAT-PMP/UPnP and possibly offer a free DNS record on mailpile.is that  is used as a dynamic dns so users can access their mail by going to mrgecko.mailpile.is as an example.
+### Have the option to auto port forward using NAT-PMP/UPnP and possibly offer a free DNS record on mailpile.is that is used as a dynamic DNS so users can access their mail by going to mrgecko.mailpile.is as an example.

 This is an interesting idea that we are considering.